-In addition to postponing the funding reforms, the Government has also postponed the introduction of local authority “brokering” on behalf of self-funders (until April 2020) and the new appeals system, both of which were also due to come into effect in April 2016.
+In addition, the Government also postponed the introduction of local authority “brokering” on behalf of self-funders wishing to move into a care home, and the new appeals system, both of which were also due to come into effect in April 2016.